swtch1/too_many_strains/README.md

 ```

 ## Testing
-Unit tests should be run from the main directory in the normal way.
+Unit tests should be run from the root directory in the normal way.
 ```bash
 go test -v ./...
 ```